zpainter/iassist/content/about/general-assembly-minutes-2009.md

 *International Outreach Committee*

-The committee has been renamed \"Committee for IASSIST Fellows.\" Most of this year\'s fellowships were funded by IFDO (5000 Euros) and member dues.
+The committee has been renamed "Committee for IASSIST Fellows."
+Most of this year's fellowships were funded by IFDO (5000 Euros) and member dues.
 The committee list will be moved to the membership database.
 New members are welcome.
 Contact Paula Lackie if you are interested.